TheSeeker713/thes33k3r/public/devlog/devlog08.md

 The card now feels like it's emerging from the safe itself.
 Thematic.
 Cohesive.

----

-### [December 15th, 2025] [2:45 PM MT]
-**Audio Preloading & Polish**
+Also fixed the audio delay issue.
 The card flip sound was working, but there was a slight delay on first click.
 The audio element was being created on-demand, which meant the browser had to fetch and decode the file before playing.

 Solution: preload the audio on component mount using `useEffect`.
 Create the `Audio` element once, set all the properties (volume, crossOrigin, preload), and keep it in a ref.
 When the user clicks, just reset `currentTime` to 0 and call `play()`.
 Instant feedback.